 Once you have fulfilled the requirements of Phase 5, you may apply for Commencement.
 You must complete a Life Plan before commencement.
-Your plan is an important part of your program and will help the Team decide on your readiness to move on.
-You might be asked to update or redo your plan if the Team feels it is not complete.
-You might also have to meet with the Team to answer questions about your plan.
+Your plan is an important part of your program and will help the team decide on your readiness to move on.
+You might be asked to update or redo your plan if the team feels it is not complete.
+You might also have to meet with the team to answer questions about your plan.

-Your Life Plan and proof of completion of your 40-hour Pay It Forward Project must be turned in to Court Services at least one month before the next set Commencement date so it can be reviewed by the Team.
+Your Life Plan must be turned in to Court Services at least one month before the next set Commencement date so it can be reviewed by the team.
 The Judge will make the final decision about your Commencement.